petartotev/PT_Demo_NET_Kubernetes/README.md

 14. Add Prometheus as a data source:

-Navigate to "Settings" > "Data Sources" > "Add your first data source."
+- Navigate to "Settings" > "Connections" > "Data Sources" > "Add your first data source."
-<br>Choose Prometheus.
+- Choose Prometheus.
-<br>Set the URL to http://prometheus-server:80
+- Set the URL to http://prometheus-server:80

 15. Build a Dashboard: